Motysten/Meross4J/README.md

 ### Managing devices

-You can also access devices informations like power consumption (only for MSS310 | MSS310H devices):
+You can also access devices information like power consumption (only for MSS310 | MSS310H devices):

 ```java
 import fr.motysten.meross4j.HttpApi;